4 Unbelievable Interior Design Office Ideas That Tell a Story

 Orange stimulates appetite and activity, and it is associated with cheerfulness, caution, and warmth.
 The mood it represents is impulsiveness, fear, and confidence.

 Yellow boosts communication, and it is associated with warmth, joy, friendship, socialization.
-The mood it represents is friendly, happiness, and optimism.
+The mood it represents is friendly, happy, and optimistic.

 Green relaxes mentally and physically, and it is associated with nature, money, life, and growth.
 The mood it represents is calm, happy, lucky, and patient.

 Blue calms and aids intuition, and it is associated with peace, softness, serenity, and water.
-The mood it represents is productive, calm, relax, and cold.
+The mood it represents is productive, calm, relaxed, and cold.

 Purple uplifts and encourages creativity, and it is associated with luxury, fun, royalty, magic.
 The mood it represents is happiness, playfulness, and productiveness.